 Examples of good and bad lighting for a video

-Information provided on the Aeroflow Healthcare blog is not intended as a substitute to medical advice or care.
-Aeroflow Healthcare recommends consulting a doctor if you are experiencing medical issues or concerns.
+Information provided on the Aeroflow Health blog is not intended as a substitute to medical advice or care.
+Aeroflow Health recommends consulting a doctor if you are experiencing medical issues or concerns.

 It would be nice if every company had a team as friendly and wanting to help people as yours!